 On March 12, 2004, an action substantively identical to the State Derivative Action was filed in the Missouri State Court, against Charter and certain of its current and former directors, as well as its former auditors.
 The plaintiffs allege that the individual defendants breached their fiduciary duties by failing to establish and maintain adequate internal controls and procedures.
-This case has not yet been consolidated with the State Derivative Action, but Charter expects that it will be in the future.
 Unspecified damages, allegedly on Charter's behalf, are sought by plaintiffs.
+On July 14, 2004, the Court consolidated this case with the State Derivative Action.